Create mode – the default mode when you create a requisition and PunchOut to Bio-Rad. You can create and edit multiple shopping carts

 Inspect mode – when you PunchOut to Bio-Rad from a previously created requisition but without initiating an Edit session, you will be in this mode.
 You cannot modify any Cart contents

 Bio-Rad-Antibodies.com relies on third-party cookies to show you pricing, allow you to order online, and connect you to My Bio-Rad.
 Please amend your browser settings to enable third-party cookies and access this website’s full functionality.

-Tips and tricks for intracellular Flow Cytometry
+Tips and tricks for intracellular flow cytometry

-Flow cytometry protocols and staining procedures vary depending on whether the antigen to be detected is located on the cell surface or intracellularly.
-Detection of cell surface proteins, such as CD markers, is relatively straightforward and apart from blocking of FcR receptors requires no extra protocol steps.
-However, when staining intracellular proteins, such as transcription factors, both fixation and permeabilization steps are required prior to antibody staining.
+Flow cytometry protocols and staining procedures vary depending on whether the antigen to be detected is located on the cell surface or intracellular.
+Detection of cell surface proteins, such as CD markers, is relatively straightforward and apart from blocking of Fc receptors the protocol requires no extra steps.
+However, when staining intracellular proteins such as cytokines or transcription factors, both fixation and permeabilization steps are required prior to antibody staining.

-For staining of intracellular antigens, Bio-Rad offers Leucoperm™ buffer set (BUF09), which contains fixative and permeabilization reagents that have been optimized to guarantee maximal staining without altering the cellular morphology.
-A list of flow cytometry tested antibodies for which we highly recommend the use of the Leucoperm™ buffer set, BUF09, can be found below.
+For staining of intracellular antigens, Bio-Rad offers Leucoperm buffer set (BUF09), which contains fixative and permeabilization reagents that have been optimized to guarantee maximal staining without altering the cellular morphology.
+A list of flow cytometry tested antibodies for which we highly recommend the use of the Leucoperm buffer set, BUF09, can be found below.

 Intracellular staining.
 Human whole blood was surface stained for CD4A647 (MCA1267A647) followed by intracellular staining for IFN- gamma FITC (MCA1554F) after treatment with Leucoperm (BUF09), on (A) resting lymphocytes or (B) lymphocytes stimulated with PMA/Ionomycin and treated with Monensin prior to staining.